Front Quad of Lincoln College, the walls covered in bright green ivy

 Student Finance (UK)

-UK students are eligible to access a loan from the UK government for the full amount of their course fees, regardless of the level of your household income, and do not need to pay anything upfront.
+If you are a UK student, you can access a loan from the UK government for your full course fees, regardless of your household income, and do not need to pay anything upfront.
+You may also apply for funding towards living costs, with lower-income households eligible to access additional maintenance support.

 Three closed books on a table with a pen on another open book.